geosoft1/reverseproxy/README.md

 Remeber that a route like `/name/` mean match any starting with `name` (eg. `/api/` match also `/api/bla` and so on).

-Do not repeat the routes because the server will take always tha last route to a target.
+Do not repeat the routes because the server will take always the last route to a target.